maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

     server   Documentation at http://0.0.0.0:8000/docs
 ```

-To check that it works, we can try to access `localhost:8000/health` in our browser, or use the terminal:
+We can then try to access `localhost:8000/health` in our browser, or via the terminal:

 ```console
 $ curl -i localhost:8000/health